On LASSO for Predictive Regression: Simulations

-\textbf{DGP 3 (Stationary autoregression)}.
+\textbf{DGP 4 (Stationary autoregression)}.
 The autoregressive distributed lag (ARDL) model is a classical specification for time series regressions.
-In addition to including lags of $y_{i}$, it is common to accommodate lags of predictors in predictive regressions, for example \citet{medeiros2016L1}.
+In addition to including lags of $y_{i}$, it is common to accommodate lags of predictors in predictive regressions, such as in \citet{medeiros2016L1}.
 The stationary dependent variable in the following equation is generated from the ARDL model